dotfiles/dotfiles.github.com/index.md

 * [rcm](https://github.com/thoughtbot/rcm) is a set of well-documented shell scripts that help manage your dotfiles.
 It is easily installable on macOS with the homebrew package manager, but works on all Unix operating systems.
 * [stowsh](https://github.com/williamsmj/stowsh) is a clone of GNU Stow written in bash with minimal dependencies.
 * The [Super User Spark](https://github.com/NorfairKing/super-user-spark) is a declarative domain specific language that allows you to specify the deployment of your dotfiles.
 It also includes a compiler and interpreter for the language.
 * [vcsh](https://github.com/RichiH/vcsh) by Richard "RichiH" Hartmann. `vcsh` manages all your dotfiles in Git without the need for symlinks.
-Any number of Git repositories will co-exist in parallel in your `$HOME` without interferring with each other.
+Any number of Git repositories will co-exist in parallel in your `$HOME` without interfering with each other.
 Advanced use cases with different branches for different systems are supported by default.
 An extensive hook system lets you customize your repositories. `vcsh` includes batch push, pull, and status commands which operate on all your repositories at once.
 * [yadm](https://thelocehiliosan.github.io/yadm/) by Tim Byrne. `yadm` is a dotfile management tool with 3 main features: Manages files across systems using a single Git repository.
 Provides a way to use alternate files on a specific OS or host.
 Supplies a method of encrypting confidential data so it can safely be stored in your repository.

 ### Tutorials